Trump Would Consider Lifting Obama’s Russia Sanctions If Moscow Cooperates With Washington To Fight Terrorism

 President-elect Donald Trump has said he would consider lifting sanctions imposed against Russia by the Obama administration if Moscow cooperates with the U.S. to achieve its goals, especially in the fight against international terrorism.
-He also said he would not commit his administration to the “one China” policy until Beijing ends its currency and trade policies that are hurting the U.S. economy.
+He also said he would not commit his administration to the “One China” policy until Beijing ends its currency and trade policies that are hurting the U.S. economy.

 According to Trump, in an interview with the Wall Street Journal (WSJ) published Friday evening, he will keep the sanction against Russia “at least for a period of time.”
 But he would consider removing them if Russia cooperates with the U.S. in key areas, including the fight against the threat of international terrorism.